petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

 The D1_V2 VM size might be the reason for the timing problem.
 If customizations are limited and are run in less than three seconds, VM Image Builder runs `Sysprep` commands to deprovision.
-When VM Image Builder deprovisions, the `Sysprep` command checks for the `WindowsAzureGuestAgent`, which might not be fully installed and might cause the timing problem.
+When VM Image Builder deprovisions, the `Sysprep` command checks for `WindowsAzureGuestAgent`, which might not be fully installed and might cause the timing problem.

 #### Solution